jameskli/dengue_dynamics/README.md

 ## Challenges
 * `year` and `weekstartdate` features are always permanently increasing.
 In other words, all training data is historical, and predictions are all in the future.
-* Cannot use of previous rows to feed into current row
+* Cannot use previous rows to feed into current row

 ## Approach